SECloudUNIMORE/demopi/README.md

 A platform for showcasing activities based on Raspberry Pi hardware.

 ## Installation
-1. write the Raspberry Pi OS image to a micro SD card
+1. write the Raspberry Pi OS image to a microSD card
 2. run the `bootstrap.sh` script inside the `bootfs` partition
 3. insert the card into the Raspberry Pi board and power it up
 4. connect the Raspberry Pi board and the controlling machine to the same network